-Sustainable Lake County is an exploration of environmentalism and sustainability in Lake County, Illinois through the lens of the arts and humanities.
+Sustainable Lake County was an exploration of environmentalism and sustainability in Lake County, Illinois through the lens of the arts and humanities.
 We collaborated across the college and with the Lake County community to explore how we, as Lake County residents, can live more sustainable, just, and socially conscious lives that preserve our environment while cultivating the diverse communities within our region.

 Highlights from our 2023-2024 academic year workshops and events are below.